-- 1. From the SMC server web interface, connect to the web administration interface of the firewall by clicking the icon in the list of firewalls in the Monitoring menu. - 2.
-Refer to the section High availability in the SNS User Guide to find out how to add a passive node.
+1. From the SMC server web interface, connect to the web administration interface of the

+2. Refer to the section High availability in the SNS User Guide to find out how to add a passive node.
 In a failover, the passive node will become active and will automatically connect to the SMC server